haiyun508/Web-Visulization-Dashboard/README.md

 ## Summary

 Data is more powerful when we share it with others!
 I create a dashboard showing the latitude analysis i have done in a different project.
 Tools are used here are mainly HTML, CSS and Bootstrap.
+The website is also deployed to GitHub pages https://haiyun508.github.io/Web-Visulization-Dashboard/index.html

 ![Images/landingResize.png](visualizations/landingResize.png)